Geographic Information Science Graduate Certificate

 - Students must complete a minimum of 18 graduate (5000-level) or higher credit hours.

-- Students must earn a minimum grade of B- (2.7) in all certificate courses taken at CU Denver and must achieve a minimum cumulative certificate GPA of 3.0.
+- Students must earn a minimum grade of B- (2.7) in all courses applied to the certificate and must achieve a minimum cumulative certificate GPA of 3.0.
 All graded attempts in required and elective courses are calculated in the certificate GPA.
-Students cannot complete certificate or ancillary course requirements as pass/fail.
+Courses taken using P+/P/F or S/U grading cannot apply to certificate requirements.

 - Students must complete all coursework with CU Denver faculty.